adnsecpass/secpassapidoc/source/index.html.md

 ### Howto get the payload
 After receiving Secpass token, the application first needs to decrypt the token (using application's private key) to extract the payload, then needs to verify the resulting token signature (using Secpass's public certificate).
 User's information is in the payload of that JWS token.
-Secpass do not modify the JSON data structure and leave it fully intact as received from **Myinfo**/**Myinfo Business**.
+Secpass does not modify the JSON data structure and leaves it fully intact as received from **Myinfo**/**Myinfo Business**.
 Consult **Myinfo**/**Myinfo Business** APIs documents to traverse the data effectively.

 <aside class="warning">